Last Updated on: 9th October 2023, 10:27 am

 A baby tortoise shouldn’t live outside permanently, even if it lives with other tortoises.
 It’s only safe for baby tortoises to be outside with your supervision because you can safeguard them from:

-Being outside by itself significantly raises the chance of death for a baby tortoise.
+Being outside alone significantly raises the chance of death for a baby tortoise.

 This may seem counterintuitive since baby tortoises live outside in the wild and must fend for themselves.
 Unfortunately, the mortality rate for a baby tortoise is far higher than for adults.